 Dangers of DIY Bat Removal

-Bats are known reservoirs of deadly viruses like rabies, leptospirosis, Tioman virus, Nipah Virus, and coronavirus among others.
-Their guano can also be toxic and infect people with histoplasmosis.
+Bats are known to be carriers of deadly viruses such as rabies and leptospirosis.
+Their guano is also toxic and can infect humans with histoplasmosis.

-Histoplasmosis is the most common disease (besides rabies) associated with bats and can be fatal if contracted by people – especially those with compromised immune systems – which includes young children, elderly people, and pregnant women.
+Histoplasmosis, which is more common than rabies, can be fatal to bat-related diseases.
+It’s especially dangerous for people with compromised immune systems, such as young children, the elderly, and pregnant women.
 One should never attempt to remove bats from on their own because of this reason.

 FAQs